High school guide

 Semesters and grading periods

-For all high school campuses, the school year is divided into two semesters with three grading periods in each semester.
+For all high school campuses, the school year is divided into two semesters with two grading periods in each semester.

 High schools use A/B block scheduling.
 This block schedule consists of an eight period schedule with four 90-minute class periods on "A" days and four 90-minute class periods on "B" days.
 Students can earn a maximum of 8 full credits (16 semester credits) on this schedule.